- March 29, 2020

 - Brief your speakers on the queues you will use for introducing them and how you would like them to hand back to you and if there are Q&As whether they are hosting it or if you will be hosting it.

-During the meeting guidance
+During the meeting/event guidance

-- Clarify at the start of the meeting to both participants and speakers the ground rules – this includes having their webcams turned on (wherever possible), keeping their microphones muted except when you want to invite them to speak, how and when to use the chat functions (eg if you want to field all questions through the chat function).
+- Clarify at the start to both participants and speakers the ground rules – this includes having their webcams turned on (wherever possible), keeping their microphones muted except when you want to invite them to speak, how and when to use the chat functions (eg if you want to field all questions through the chat function).
 If you are going to record the presentation, then let them know so that they are aware and clarify with them where and how the recording will be shared.

 - Remind participants and speakers of the objectives and outcomes as well as running order for the meeting.